CoderEx24/initor/README.md

 # Initor

-**WARNING: THIS TEMPLATE IS NOT YET READY FOR USE, IT NEEDS TO BE TESTED AND IMPROVED**

 this is a template repository in order to create shell scripts that prepares minimum linux distrobutions (like [Arch Linux](https://archlinux.org) or [Gentoo](https://gentoo.org))

 ### How to works?